Pinggy-io/pinggy_website/content/blog/best_ngrok_alternatives.md

 * No custom domain or subdomain support.
 * Being a node package it cannot be used without installing nodejs, or in IoT like environments that do not support nodejs

+#### Price of localtunnel

+Localtunnel is free and it does not have a paid tier.
+It does not provide custom domain or subdomains or TCP tunnels.

 ## 3. LocalXpose

 [LocalXpose](https://localxpose.io/) is a reverse proxy tool that provides a public URL to localhost.
-This is one of the most feature complete alternatives of ngrok.
+This is one of the most feature complete alternatives of Ngrok.
 By simply downloading their client you can create HTTP / HTTPS tunnels, and also TCP / TLS as well as UDP tunnels.
 Among the three it is the only one that supports UDP traffic.
 LocalXpose also provides a built-in file server to share your files instantly.

 <img src="/blog_img/localxpose.png" alt="localxpose screenshot">